On Aug. 11 (8/11) Peoples Gas Reminds Floridians to Call 811 Before Starting Digging Projects

 Allowing time for underground utilities to be marked before digging reduces injury and loss of services

-Because tomorrow, Aug.
-11, is dubbed 811 Day, it serves as a reminder for Florida residents and excavators to call 811 two business days before beginning digging to have underground utilities marked.
+Today, Aug.
+11, is 811 Day and serves as a natural reminder for Florida residents and excavators to call 811 two business days before beginning digging to have underground utilities marked.
 All digging projects – from DIY tasks such as landscaping or installing a mailbox to larger projects requiring excavation equipment – require a call to 811.

 Peoples Gas reminds Floridians that the underground network of utility wires, cables and pipelines is often closer to the surface than one might think.
 Striking one of these underground utility lines while digging could cause the loss of natural gas, electric, water or communications and cable services, injury to the person digging or others, and potentially result in fines and repair costs.

 While most digging projects are preplanned and easily allow time to call 811 two business days before starting, some digging work may be unexpected.
 After severe weather, homeowners are often faced with downed fences and uprooted trees.
 As part of their post-storm recovery plan, residents should plan to call 811 before removing trees and tree stumps or resetting fences.
 Don’t run the risk of losing essential services by not having underground utilities marked.